jesseDMoore1994/congruent-infrastructure-with-nix/congruent-infrastructure-with-nix.md

   in f
   ```

-  Since Nix is lazy, functions are only evaluated when invoked with an argument.
+  Since Nix is lazy, functions are only evaluated when invoked with a
+  argument.

   ```nix
   let